Yoichi Space Museum 余市宇宙記念館

-Yoichi is the hometown of scientist and first Japanese astronaut Mamoru Mohri.
-He went on his first space mission in 1992, and a space dome was made to celebrate this.
-It has a lot of information on the cosmos, and scale models as well.
-Yoichi Space Museum is a facility adjoining the Space Apple Yoichi roadside station.
+Yoichi is the hometown of Mamoru Mohri, a scientist and Japan's first NASA astronaut.
+The museum was opened in 1992 in honor of his achievements.
+It has a lot of information on the cosmos.
+Yoichi Space Museum is a facility adjoining the Space Apple Yoichi Roadside Station.

-The museum has many exhibits that both adults and children can enjoy.
-The Digital Planetarium uses computer graphics to project the star fill-d sky onto the inside wall of the air dome, and you can also watch movies in the 2041 Solar System Mission 3D Theater.
+The museum has many exhibits that adults and children can enjoy.
+The Digital Planetarium uses computer graphics to project the star-filled sky onto the inside wall of the air dome, and you can watch movies in the 2041 Solar System Mission 3D Theater.

-The museum also has a 1/20-scale model of the International Space Station, a 3/4-scale Hubble Space Telescope, and a life-size model of the International Space Station Kibo laboratory where Japanese Astronauts Naoko Yamazaki and Soichi Noguchi stayed.
+The museum also has a 1:20-scale model of the International Space Station, a 3:4-scale Hubble Space Telescope.
 You can also buy space food at the gift shop if you want to try something a little different.